Australia's Biodiversity Conservation Strategy

 - monitoring and reporting systems.

 The public consultation period closed on Friday 11 September.
-Submissions from interested persons and organisations will be made available on this web page shortly.
+A range of submissions were received from interested persons and organisations.
+In addition, a number of stakeholders completed a survey on the Strategy.

 If you missed the deadline for submissions and would like to contribute to the review, please contact the National Biodiversity Strategy Secretariat at NBSSecretariat@environment.gov.au to discuss any remaining opportunities to provide comment.
 Endeavours will be made to give consideration to all views; however, as the review progresses, it may not be practicable to consider submissions received outside of the consultation period.